UKCP research conference 2026 – The evolving psychotherapy profession: practice, ethos and community

 You’ll have the opportunity to hear from UKCP members about the research they’ve conducted on this theme, attend talks from research experts in this field, and connect with other psychotherapists interested in practice, ethos and community.

-More information on booking tickets, speakers and the event programme can be found on Eventbrite
+More information on tickets and speakers can be found on Eventbrite

 Date: Saturday, 23 May 2026